 “More than just speaking the same language, though, I feel I understand the cultures of my clients,” Gillian says.
 “I know their families.”

-Today, she has built a business with $3.5 billion in assets under management for around 35 ultra-high net worth families.
+Today, she has built a business for around 35 ultra-high net worth families.
 But she began her career the way most Financial Advisors do— starting small and with just a few clients.

 Her first clients were Asian ex-pats in San Francisco.
 They had come to the United States for education and more opportunities.